 - Make it Fun!
 This is our most important advice.

-- Arrive early (5:45pm).
+- Arrive early at least 15mins prior to your group’s start time.
 Be organised.
 Be familiar with the program and where you need to go.
 Keep the athletes engaged.

 - Focus on athlete effort and individual performances rather than the overall outcome of the event.
-In Little Athletics, a personal best is more important than first place.
+In Little Athletics, a personal best is more celebrated than first place.

-- Give all athletes equal time and attention.
+- Encourage all athletes equally.
+Your own child should be treated as just one of the group.
+Give all athletes equal time and attention.
 Praise all achievements.

 - Be fair, considerate, honest and a positive role model.